RenderKit/ospray/doc/api.md

   -------------- --------------- -----------------  -----------------------------------
   : Additional configuration parameters for AMR volumes.

 Lastly, note that the `gridOrigin` and `gridSpacing` parameters act just like the structured volume equivalent, but they only modify the root (coarsest level) of refinement.

 In particular, OSPRay's AMR implementation was designed to cover Berger-Colella [1] and Chombo [2] AMR data.
 The `method` parameter above determines the interpolation method used when sampling the volume.

 * `OSP_AMR_CURRENT` finds the finest refinement level at that cell and interpolates through this "current" level
 * `OSP_AMR_FINEST` will interpolate at the closest existing cell in the volume-wide finest refinement level regardless of the sample cell's level
-* `OSP_AMR_OCTANT` interpolates through all available refinement levels at that cell.
+* `OSP_AMR_OCTANT` interpolates through all available refinement levels
+* at that
+  cell.
 This method avoids discontinuities at refinement level boundaries at the cost of performance

 Details and more information can be found in the publication for the implementation [3].

 1. M. J. Berger, and P. Colella.
 "Local adaptive mesh refinement for shock hydrodynamics."
-Journal of Computational Physics 82.1 (1989): 64-84.
+Journal of Computational Physics 82.1 (1989):
+   64-84.
 DOI: 10.1016/0021-9991(89)90035-1
 2. M. Adams, P. Colella, D. T. Graves, J.N.
 Johnson, N.D.
-Keen, T. J. Ligocki.
+Keen, T. J.
+   Ligocki.
 D. F. Martin.
 P.W.
 McCorquodale, D. Modiano.
 P.O.
 Schwartz, T.D.
 Sternberg and B. Van Straalen, Chombo Software Package for AMR Applications - Design Document,  Lawrence Berkeley National Laboratory Technical Report LBNL-6616E.
 3. I. Wald, C. Brownlee, W. Usher, and A. Knoll.
 CPU volume rendering of adaptive mesh refinement data.
 SIGGRAPH Asia 2017 Symposium on Visualization on - SA ’17, 18(8), 1–8.
 DOI: 10.1145/3139295.3139305

-### Unstructured Volumes
+### Unstructured Volume

-Unstructured volumes can have its topology and geometry freely defined.
+Unstructured volumes can have their topology and geometry freely defined.
 Geometry can be composed of tetrahedral, hexahedral, wedge or pyramid cell types.
-Used data format is compatible with VTK and consists from multiple arrays: vertex positions and values, vertex indices, cell start indices, cell types, and cell values.
+The data format used is compatible with VTK and consists of multiple arrays: vertex positions and values, vertex indices, cell start indices, cell types, and cell values.
 An unstructured volume type is created by passing the type string "`unstructured`" to `ospNewVolume`.

-Sampled cell values can be specified either per-vertex (`vertex.value`) or per-cell (`cell.value`).
-If both arrays are set, `cell.value` takes precedence.
+Sampled cell values can be specified either per-vertex (`vertex.data`) or per-cell (`cell.data`).
+If both arrays are set, `cell.data` takes precedence.

 Similar to a mesh, each cell is formed by a group of indices into the